fuse-code-support/FuseCodePoc/README.md

 ## TODO

-* Finish integrating replumb / implementing the main loader in repl.cljs
+* Tech debt immediate cleanup
   * Make the js loader use the job api
   * Only load js that hasn't already been loaded (keep a set of already-loaded-things)
   * :dynamic maps need a :name to display in the job UI

+* Finish integrating replumb / implementing the main loader in repl.cljs

 * Job API
   * Job name